 Some app features might be limited if the app in use is not set as the default app.
 Some Android skins come with two different SMS apps like Samsung, which has Samsung Messages and Google Messages as system apps in some regions.
 So, what you need to do is to set whichever app you want to use as the default SMS app.

 Here’s how to choose the default SMS app on Android:

 - Open Settings.

 - Select Apps.

 - Choose Default apps.
 On some Android skins, expand all apps and tap on the 3-dots menu.
 You should see the Default apps there.

 - Choose the app you intend on using.

-If contact names are still not showing in Messages on your Android, try clearing the local data.
+If Google Messages are not showing contact names on your Android, try clearing the local data.